sfg-taxonpages/orthoptera/pages/about.md

 ### Editorial policy

-The classification and nomenclature used for the database should reflect the most recent published information.
-If a change in classification reflects a subjective judgment, and the matter is of sufficient interest that conflicting opinions are likely to be published; then the editor may delay entering the change until a predominant opinion emerges from multiple authors, prior to discussing the issue with the OSF Governance Committee.
-However, each conflicting citation should be entered with a note giving the opinion of that author.
+The classification and nomenclature of the database reflect the most recent published information.
+If a change in classification depends on subjective judgment, and the matter is of sufficient interest that conflicting opinions are likely to be published; then the authors may delay entering the change until a predominant opinion emerges from multiple authors.
+Controversial issues are resolved by the OSF Governance Committee.
+However, each conflicting citation is entered with a note giving the opinion of that author.

 ## History